Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Linear Truncations

 As in our main theorem, the conclusion of this lemma ensures the vanishing of certain Betti numbers of $M_{\geq\dd}$.

 \begin{theorem} Let $M$ be a finitely generated $\ZZ^r$-graded $S$-module with $\HH_B^0(M) = 0$.
-Then $M_{\geq\dd}$ has a linear resolution $F_{\b}$ with $F_{0}$ generated in degree $\dd$ if and only if $\HH_B^i(M)_\bb=0$ for all $i>0$ and all $\bb\in Q_{i-1}(\dd)$. \end{theorem} \begin{proof} The proof of the forward implication is analogous to the proof of Theorem~\ref{thm:qlin-to-reg}, switching the roles of $L$ and $Q$.
+Then $M_{\geq\dd}$ has a linear resolution $F_{\b}$ with $F_{0}$ generated in degree $\dd$ if and only if $\HH_B^i(M)_\bb=0$ for all $i>0$ and all $\bb\in Q_{i-1}(\dd)$. \end{theorem} \begin{proof} As in the proof of Theorem~\ref{thm:qlin-to-reg}, we may assume $\dd=\zero$.
+The proof of the forward implication is analogous to the argument there, switching the roles of $L$ and $Q$.
 For the reverse, notice that the proof of Theorem~\ref{thm:reg-to-qlin} shows that the virtual resolution of $M$ from Proposition~\ref{prop:free-monad} has the same Betti numbers as the minimal free resolution of $M_{\geq\dd}$, i.e.,

 for $|\aa|\geq j\geq 0$ and both are 0 otherwise.
 The vanishing of the right hand side for $-\aa\notin L_j(\zero)$, given by Lemma~\ref{lem:BES-sreg-to-lin}, then implies that the minimal free resolution of $M_{\geq\dd}$ is linear. \end{proof}